hawwasherin2006-rgb/Pottery-Hub-UXUI-Prototype/README.md

 # Pottery-Hub-UXUI-Prototype

-Pottery Hub is a modern, responsive website designed for pottery enthusiasts.
-Users can explore various pottery products, learn pottery techniques, and get inspired by unique creations.
+Pottery Hub is a **UX/UI prototype** of a pottery-focused website.
+The goal of this project was to create a **visually appealing and user-friendly interface**, following UX/UI principles, focusing on layout, design consistency, and interactive elements without backend functionality.

 ## Features
 - Browse pottery collections by category